 Also, Utiva organizes regular webinars with prominent figures in tech.
 They do that to help beginners with a less stressful transition.

 She code Africa is an organization built to empower women in technology in Africa.
-Therefore, if you are a lady, you have a higher chance of scholarship here.
+Therefore, if you are a lady, you have a higher chance of a scholarship here.
 The organization has a wide range of support mechanisms.
 They do mentorships, coaching sponsorship, you name it.
 As a young woman, you can even get a laptop if you meet certain criteria.

 Other platforms that you may find useful include: